anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 <a name="9.5.8.1"></a>
 #### 9.5.8.1 Deliverables

-•	Issues and Gaps (CNTT)
+*	Issues and Gaps (CNTT)
-   o	All identified gaps and issues shall be captured in the CNTT GitHub repository.
+  **	All identified gaps and issues shall be captured in the CNTT GitHub repository.

 <a name="9.5.9"></a>
 ### 9.5.9 Close